mlafleur/TestActions/README.md

 # Introduction
-This is a example repo used to demonstrate a PR/Pipeline/Release flow
+This is an example repo used to demonstrate a PR/Pipeline/Release flow